SUSE/hackweek/README.md

 ## Features
 * Admins can add hackweeks
-* Users ceate ideas for a hackweek
+* Users create ideas for a hackweek
 * Users can like and comment on ideas
 * Users can join ideas turning them into projects
 * Users can supplement projects with files, links, agenda items and "needs"
 * Users can supplement themselves with "haves"
 * Ideas/Projects "needs" are matched to Users "haves"
 * Admins can rate project results

+## Requirements
+Sphinx (searchd) must be installed.
+No need to configure and launch it separately, everything will be taken care of with `rake ts:regenerate`.

 ## Hack it
 * [Fork this repository](https://help.github.com/articles/fork-a-repo)